Can Ozempic Help Me Lose Weight?

 Semaglutide (Wegovy, Ozempic, Rybelsus) and liraglutide (Saxenda) are members of the GLP-1 agonist class of drugs.
 These prescription medications help improve blood sugar control and are often prescribed to diabetic patients.
 In non-diabetic patients who are overweight or obese, someGLP-1 agonists are also approved by the FDA to help with weight control.

 Obesity is a chronic health condition that affects an increasing number of people worldwide.
-In the United States, more than 70% of adults are overweight (often defined as having a BMI of 25-29 kg/m2), and more than 40% have obesity (BMI greater than or equal to 30 kg/m2).
+In the United States, more than 70% of adults are overweight and 40% are obese.
+Overweight is often defined as having a BMI of 25-29 kg/m2 and obesity as a BMI greater than or equal to 30 kg/m2.
 Complications of obesity include diabetes, heart disease, sleep apnea, anxiety, depression, and a reduced life expectancy.
-Because modest weight reduction can reduce many of these complications, scientists have developed prescription medications to help obese and overweight individuals achieve better weight control and have healthier, longer lives.
+Because modest weight reduction can reduce many of these complications, scientists have developed prescription medications to help obese and overweight individuals achieve better weight control and live healthier, longer lives.

 What are weight loss medications?